ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 After the pre-selection of technologies, the review adopted a more practical approach.
 Every group of technologies was tested within a given context defined in a user story.
-This approach is gradually adopted from simpler to more realistic scenarios, resulting in a collection of demos that are [published the project repository](https://github.com/ITISFoundation/osparc- lab/tree/master/demos).
+Based on this approach, the evaluation gradually transitioned from simpler to more realistic scenarios, resulting in a collection of demos that are [published in the project repository](https://github.com/ITISFoundation/osparc- lab/tree/master/demos).
 Among all demos, there are three [prototypes](parts/demos.md) that combine different technologies within